CiscoTestAutomation/genietelemetry/docs/plugins.rst

         # define your plugin's core execution logic as method.

         # define the execution action
-        # if 'device' is specified as a function argument, the current device
-        # object is provided as input to this action method when called.
+        # the current device object is provided as input to this action method
-        # same idea when 'execution_datetime' is specified as a function
+        # when called.
-        # argument, the plugin execution datetime is provided as input to this
-        # action method.
-        def execution(self, device, execution_datetime):
+        def execution(self, device):

             # plugin parser results are always stored as 'self.args'
             if self.args.print_timestamp: